markjprice/cs9dotnet5/five-years-of-ratings.md

 ## 6th edition (coming November 2021)

 Regardless of the benefits of Visual Studio Code, I do not want any reader to feel that I make them use a specific coding tool, so I am making some changes in the sixth edition that I hope will please readers who want to use Visual Studio or other coding tools to complete the coding tasks in the book.
+Plus there will be improvements throughout the book, expanded coverage of data management APIs, and a whole new chapter about .NET MAUI (Multi-platform App User Interface) for building cross-platform apps for mobile and desktop.

 ## Link to live ratings